Bob Skoglund

-Robert W. Skoglund (July 29, 1925 – January 1, 1949) was a professional American football defensive end in the National Football League (NFL).
+Robert W. Skoglund (July 29, 1925 – January 1, 1949) was an American professional football defensive end in the National Football League (NFL).

 Skoglund was born in Chicago, Illinois.
-He starred at Loyola Academy in Chicago, Illinois, before attending the University of Notre Dame.
+He starred at Loyola Academy in Chicago, before attending the University of Notre Dame.
 A 6'1" end, he participated in the 1945 and 1946 East-West Shrine Games and earned three letters with the Fighting Irish.
 He later played with the Green Bay Packers during the 1947 NFL season.
 Skoglund died in 1949.